The Louisiana Small Business Rebirth Fund

 Donations to the Louisiana Small Business Rebirth Fund are awarded as need based grants to small businesses seeking desperately to reopen – providing goods and services within their communities and jobs for their employees.
 Spread the word to encourage individuals, businesses and corporations to donate to the fund.

 One hundred percent of donations is awarded directly to small businesses and donations are tax deductible.

-The Louisiana Small Business Rebirth Fund represents partnership with the Baton Rouge Area Chamber (BRAC), the Louisiana Association of Business and Industry (LABI), Greater New Orleans, Inc. (GNO, Inc.), the Louisiana Association of Chamber of Commerce Executives (LACCE), the Louisiana chapter of the National Federation of Independent Business (NFIB) and One Acadiana.
+The Louisiana Small Business Rebirth Fund represents a partnership with the Baton Rouge Area Chamber (BRAC), the Louisiana Association of Business and Industry (LABI), Greater New Orleans, Inc. (GNO, Inc.), the Louisiana Association of Chamber of Commerce Executives (LACCE), the Louisiana chapter of the National Federation of Independent Business (NFIB), and One Acadiana.
 NOLA Media Group pledged $100,000 to the Fund.

 Following are links to additional business disaster relief information:

 - Baton Rouge Area Chamber - Recovery Resources

 - Louisiana Economic Development

 - Louisiana Association of Business and Industry Disaster Resources